RaquelAlbuquerque1/hook-car/README.md

 # Hook Car
 React Track Challenge - Ignite - @Rocketseat.
 Consists of finishing an hook for shopping cart.

-## Actions requested for this chalenge
+## Actions requested for this challenge

 - Should be possible add  a new product to the cart
 - Should be possible remove a product from the cart